PapisCode/Umbra/README.md

 How to run app using Docker:
 1. Have Docker Desktop open.

-Terminal:
-2. Enter 'docker compose build'.
+2. Enter 'docker compose build' in terminal.
-3. Enter 'docker compose pull'.
+3. Enter 'docker compose pull' in terminal.
-4. Enter 'docker compose up -d'.
+4. Enter 'docker compose up -d' in terminal.
 5. Check 'localhost:8080'.